danielcli-dev/chat/README.md

-# Project description
+# Project Description

 Chat App is used to communicate with other users through messaging that is displayed in a chatroom format.

-# How to get the project running
+# How to Get the Project Running

 The app can be accessed through the expo app on your mobile device or by using an emulator such as Android Studio.